 What is Go-Lacta?

-Go-Lacta is an all natural plant-based galactagogue, made from premium Malunggay (Moringa oleifera Lam.) leaves, which assists in increasing mom's breast milk supply.
+Go-Lacta is an all natural plant-based galactagogue, made from premium moringa leaves, which assists in increasing mom's breast milk supply.

 What makes Go-Lacta different from other products?

 Go-Lacta focuses on mom and baby.
-Our premium Malunggay leaves can be taken by ante-partum & post-partum moms.
+Our premium moringa leaves can be taken by ante-partum & post-partum moms.
 It is 100% vegan and does not go through any extraction or artificial process.
 It is purely natural.
-Its leaves come from premium Malunggay trees where its soil and climate have shown to be rich in nutrients for mom and babies.
+Its leaves come from premium moringa trees where its soil and climate have shown to be rich in nutrients for mom and babies.

 Is Go-Lacta safe for me and my baby?